-A website audit is not just a one-time task; it’s an ongoing process to ensure that a website remains functional, user-friendly, and optimized for search engines.
+A website audit is not just a one-time task; it’s an ongoing process to ensure a website remains functional, user-friendly, and search-engine-optimized.

 A well-audited website will achieve the following key goals:

-- Improved Performance: Faster loading speeds and smooth navigation keep users engaged.
+- Improved Performance: Faster load times and smoother navigation keep users engaged.

 - Boosted SEO Rankings: Search engines prioritize optimized, error-free websites.